zackyang000/node-odata/README.md

 - $SRID not negative Number

-### Hooks
+## Hooks

-It is possible to specify nodejs express middlewares for the actions to be performed before or after the action.
+It is possible to specify nodejs express middlewares for the actions or entities to be performed before or after the action.
 Any data assigned to req.$odata or res.$odata will be available on action implementation and subsequent hooks.
 An error thrown in the hook interrupts further processing. it is possible to provide a name of hook for tracing.
+You can use a [passportjs](https://www.passportjs.org/) middleware as before hook for authentication.

 ```
 const action = server.action('login', ...);